 Peer Faculty Mentor Program

 The Faculty Development Committee’s Spring 2016 report called for a redesign of the college’s mentoring program for new tenure-track and clinical faculty.
-As a result, a Peer Mentor Faculty Learning Community launched for Academic Year 2016-2017 and is now an annual program.
+As a result, a Peer Faculty Mentor Program launched for Academic Year 2016-2017 and is now an annual program.
 During the spring semester, all current tenure-track faculty are solicited as to whether they want to volunteer to be a peer mentor to an incoming new tenure-track or clinical faculty.
 Over the summer, the Coordinator of Faculty Enrichment asks the incoming new faculty whether they want a peer mentor.
-Mentoring matches are made using research on faculty mentoring.
-The mentors and mentees gather for the first time in person for a luncheon and mentoring workshop during new faculty orientation, meet one-on-one throughout the academic year, and are invited to other social gatherings off campus.
-The Peer Mentor Faculty Learning Community is topic-based since it addresses the specific needs of mentors and mentoring.
+Mentoring matches are made using best practices of faculty mentoring.
+The mentors and mentees gather for the first time in person for a luncheon and mentoring workshop during new faculty orientation, meet one-on-one throughout the academic year, and are invited to participate in special social gatherings off-campus and other mentoring workshops.
+This program is topic-and-cohort based since it addresses the specific needs of new faculty and their mentors.
 The discussion topics and activities are shaped by the participants and facilitated by the Coordinator of Faculty Enrichment.